 Quick overview:

-As a result, operation was also somewhat strange; quite a few users had the feeling that they had to use a mobile operating system on their PC.
+So the operation was also somewhat strange; quite a few users had the feeling that they had to use a mobile operating system on their PC.
 But with every new update, Microsoft takes another step towards its dissatisfied customers: In the current version of the operating system, Windows 8 apps can now also be opened from the desktop - so mouse users are spared the tile view.

 Pin Windows 8 apps to the taskbar